opendatasoft/ods-documentation-explore-api/source/includes/v1/records_api.md

 -------------------- | -----------
 `clusterprecision`   | The desired precision level, depending on the current map zoom level (for example, the Leaflet zoom level).
 This parameter is mandatory
 `shapeprecision`     | The precision of the returned cluster envelope.
 The sum of clusterprecision and shapeprecision must not exceed 29
-`clustermode`        | The desired clustering mode.
+`clusterdistance`   | The distance from the cluster center (the radius).
+This parameter is mandatory `clustermode`        | The desired clustering mode.
 Supported values are `polygon` (default) and `heatmap` `y.<SERIE>.func`, `y.<SERIE>.expr` | This API also accepts a series definition as described in the record analysis API.
 If a serie is defined, the aggregation will be performed using the values of the series.